kondilidisn/eumas-successful-misunderstandings/README.md

-# This Repository contains the code and instructions needed to reproduce the experiments presented on the manuscript:
+### This repository contains the code and instructions for reproducing the experiments presented in:

-    "Successful Misunderstandings: Learning to Coordinate Without Being Understood", Nikolaos Kondylidis, Anil Yaman, Frank van Harmelen, Erman Acar, Annette Ten Teije, Presented at the 22nd European Conference on Multi-Agent Systems (EUMAS 2025), Bucharest
+    "``Stop replacing salt with sugar!'': Towards Intuitive Human-Agent Teaching", Nikolaos Kondylidis, Andrea Rafanelli, Ilaria Tiddi, Annette Ten Teije, Frank Van Harmelen, Presented at the 22nd European Conference on Multi-Agent Systems (EUMAS 2025), Bucharest

 ## Experiment Reproducibility Instructions: